 43. Lisa Chuma: Personal Brand Strategist

-Lisa Chuma is the Founder and CEO of the Women’s Expo Switzerland.
-She’s a passionate personal brand strategist on a mission to educate and empower women to build their personal brand so that they can be visible, stand out, and differentiate themselves.
+Lisa Chuma, founder and CEO of the Women’s Expo Switzerland, is on a mission to educate and empower women to build their personal brand so that they can be visible, stand out, and differentiate themselves.